 In addition to identifying the Major, Supporting, and Additional Clusters for each grade, suggestions are given in each grade for ways to connect the Supporting Clusters to the Major Clusters of the grade.
 Thus, rather than suggesting even inadvertently that some material not be taught, there is direct advice for teaching it in ways that foster greater focus and coherence.

 - Use the guidance to inform instructional decisions regarding time and other resources spent on clusters of varying degrees of emphasis.

 - Allow the focus on the major work of the grade to open up the time and space to bring the Standards for Mathematical Practice to life in mathematics instruction through sense-making, reasoning, arguing and critiquing, modeling, etc.

 - Evaluate instructional materials taking the cluster-level emphases into account.
 The major work of the grade must be presented with the highest possible quality; the supporting work of the grade should indeed support the major focus, not detract from it.

 - Set priorities for other implementation efforts taking the emphases into account, such as staff development; new curriculum development; or revision of existing formative or summative testing at the state, district or school level.

 - Neglect any material in the standards.
-(Instead, use the information provided to connect Supporting Clusters to the other work of the grade.)
+(Instead, use the information provided to connect Additional Clusters to the other work of the grade.)

 - Use the cluster headings as a replacement for the standards.
 All features of the standards matter — from the practices to surrounding text to the particular wording of individual content standards.
 Guidance is given at the cluster level as a way to talk about the content with the necessary specificity yet without going so far into detail as to compromise the coherence of the standards.